AnimeshBasak-14/MLProjects/README.md

 # Student Exam Performance Indicator

-Welcome to the **Student Exam Performance Indicator** [web application](http://ec2-3-238-242-162.compute-1.amazonaws.com:8080/)!
+Welcome to the **Student Exam Performance Indicator**!
 This system is designed to analyze and predict students' academic performance based on various input factors, primarily focusing on predicting a student's math score.

 ## Project Overview